dranzerashi/CarND-LaneLines-P1/writeup.md

 ### 3. Some Suggestions to possibly improve the  pipeline

 * A possible improvement would be to use Sobel x to prononuce vertical edges even on brightly lit areas.
-I tried this approach and gave slight improvements on the challenge video, however this also gave erreneous lines due to dirt or potholes on the road in the test images thus deteriorating the earlier result.
+I tried this approach and gave slight improvements on the challenge video, however this also gave erroneous lines due to dirt or potholes on the road in the test images thus deteriorating the earlier result.
 Hence I have disabled the use of sobelx.

 * Another potential improvement could be to split the ROI into to seperate regions left and right and process them seperately so that lines that criss cross across the road are not detected.